Medo2l7alabe/M2/README.md

 # M2

+### M2 is an amazing collection of information about sites.

 # M2 The script contains 11 of the best tools to collect information about the sites:
 1- VEGA